MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ## Library installation and configuration for Log4J

-Those instructions are for people using Log4J, if you use Logback, go to the next section.
+These instructions are for people using Log4J, if you use Logback, go to the next section.

-[Logz.io](https://logz.io/) provide their own Java library, which is available on Maven Central.
+[Logz.io](https://logz.io/) provides their own Java library, which is available on Maven Central.
 It is therefore straightforward to use it, but check if a newer library version is available when doing this setup.

 If you are using Maven, add the following dependency to your `pom.xml`: